 This does not mean that I will always correctly interpret truth.
 However, God holds me accountable for misinterpreting the Bible, and He calls me a “false prophet” if I teach Scripture to others incorrectly.
 This assumes, of course, that there is only one right interpretation of His Word, and this also assumes that God thinks I will be able to figure it out.

 When my interpretation or human science doesn’t agree or make sense with other sections or with the entirety of Scripture, it is I or science who must change, not Scripture.
 This means that I have to be humble enough to accept reproof from others, when that reproof is backed by absolute truth as revealed in Scripture.

 It does not mean that I should accept false prophets, though, all in a spirit of keeping peace and “not judging others.”

 “Therefore, dear friends, since you already know this, be on your guard so that you may not be carried away by the error of lawless men and fall from your secure position.
-But grow in the grace and knowledge of our Lord and Savior Jesus Christ” (2 Peter 3:17-18).
+But grow in the grace and knowledge of our Master and Savior Yeshua the Messiah” (2 Peter 3:17-18).

 I believe in absolute truth as long as it is absolutely grounded in the Bible.
 I believe I can read the Bible, correctly interpret it, and know what it means.
 I believe I must obey it.